rehierl/node-tree-outliner/1-0-mathematics/1-3-1-sequent.md

 <!-- ======================================================================= -->
 ## examples

-* presequent -> strictly or loosely presequent
+* presequent -> strictly- or loosely-presequent
-* subsequent -> strictly or loosely subsequent
+* subsequent -> strictly- or loosely-subsequent
 * insequent -> not presequent and not subsequent

 assumed that `x` and `y` are sequent